mrshabel/nukex/README.md

 # NUKEX🧹

-Simple CLI tool to search and list node_modules directories with their sizes.
+A fast and interactive CLI tool to find and clean up node_modules directories that are consuming disk space.

 ## Why NUKEX?

 -   🔍 Quickly find all node_modules directories eating up disk space
--   📏 Get accurate size measurements of each directory
+-   📏 Get accurate size of each directory
--   🚀 Process large directory trees efficiently with parallel search
+-   🚀 Process large directory trees efficiently with parallel processing
+-   ⚡ Smart directory skipping (.git, .venv, .yarn)
+-   🎯 Interactive selection for which directories to remove
+-   ✨ Safe deletion with confirmation prompts

 ## Setup